opendocsg/slw-judgments-backfill/2018_SGHC_225/report.md

 only entered into it under duress from the Plaintiffs.
 The Defendants allege that the seizure of the construction equipment on the premises of the Development was calculated to exert pressure on Astoria, because the Plaintiffs knew that Astoria had already overrun the contractual TOP and was incurring liquidated damages.
 Therefore, the Defendants were forced to enter into the Settlement Agreement so that the Plaintiffs would discontinue their enforcement proceedings.
 Otherwise, the TOP of the Development would continue to be delayed and Astoria would continue incurring liquidated damages.

-49     The Plaintiffs cited _E C Investment Holding Pte Ltd v Ridout Residence Pte Ltd and another (Orion Oil Ltd and another, interveners)_ [2011] 2 SLR 232 at [51], where Quentin Loh J stated that the two elements for actionable duress are first, pressure amounting to compulsion of the will of the victim, and second, the illegitimacy of the pressure exerted.
+49     The Plaintiffs cited _E C Investment Holding Pte Ltd v Ridout Residence Pte Ltd and another (Orion Oil Ltd and another, interveners)_ <span class="citation">[2011] 2 SLR 232</span> at [51], where Quentin Loh J stated that the two elements for actionable duress are first, pressure amounting to compulsion of the will of the victim, and second, the illegitimacy of the pressure exerted.
 First, the Plaintiffs argue that any pressure that they may have exerted was not illegitimate because they were simply exercising their

 lawful right to enforce the judgments they had obtained. [note: 49] Second, the seizure of the equipment would not have amounted to a compulsion of the will of the Defendants.
 The total value of the equipment seized only amounted to a few thousand dollars, and therefore it is inconceivable that the Defendants would have been compelled to enter into the Settlement Agreement for $13.8 million